g1bbzy/user_upload/README.md

 # user_upload

 A command line php script that uploads user information from a .CSV file to a mysql database.
+The script will create a database called danielgibbs

 Prerequisites: